-SKU stands for stock keeping unit and it's a number that retailers and businesses use to differentiate products and track inventory levels.
+SKU stands for stock-keeping unit and it's a number that retailers and businesses use to differentiate products and track inventory levels.
 It’s not enough to have one SKU for a shirt.

-Each product variant should have different SKUs to manage.
+One question is come to everyone's mind Do all products have SKUs? the answer is: Each product variant should have different SKUs to manage.
 In the case of the shirt, you’d need a unique SKU code for different colors, brands, patterns, and sizes.

 SKUs aren’t universal they have unique identification of each of the variants that are present in your inventory.
 Always it's a number that retailers assign to products to keep track of stock levels internally and easy to understand which items will be out of stock.

 SKU numbers are important because they help you to track your inventory accurately and prevent out-of-stock and also pinpoint when to order new products so your merchandise never goes out of stock.

 So, if your product is out of stock and you want to notify each interested buyer when it is back in stock then using konigle's Back in stock alerts you can easily create alerts for your shopify stores.

 SKUs also help to collect data on sales.
 For example, a store can see which items are best selling and which are not based on SKU data.

 SKU determines product popularity or views seasonal sales trends in their different customer segments for inventory.
 This analysis helps for more conversion and gives an idea about which item should be always present in stock.

 2. Inventory Management